River trekking: Nine Big Rivers

 The Nine Big Rivers (九大石澗) are the nine streams that are most popular among river trekkers in Hong Kong.
 The Nine Big Rivers include:

 Philippines

-In the Philippines, river trekking is just gaining its popularity especially with the introduction of Mapawa Nature Park in Cagayan de Oro in Mindanao on one of their must-do activities.
+In the Philippines, river trekking is just gaining its popularity especially with the introduction of Mapawa Nature Park in Cagayan de Oro in Mindanao.
 There are five challenges in the river which includes swimming, rappelling, jumping and sliding among others.

 The particular nature park was featured on GMA 7's now defunct reality show Extra Challenge.

 South Africa

 The South African version of river trekking is called kloofing and has gained a similar following from both an informal recreational and commercial point of view.

 Rating of difficulties

 As river trekking has a certain level of risk, experienced river trekkers or hiking groups have developed rating systems about difficulties on different rivers.
 The ratings usually are various from 1 to 5 stars, even though a few rivers can be more than five stars because of their extreme difficulties.
 Such ratings are largely subjective, depending largely on river trekker's own experience.
 Therefore, different people or hiking groups would give different number of stars on the same river.
 According to Hong Kong Adventurer, an English Website about hiking and river trekking in Hong Kong, difficult scale of different rivers as: